Tuesday, October 11, 2011

 2) Pending Technology - Plasma Drive:

-Use plasma leaks for constant (though small) thrust throughout the trip.
+Use carefully controlled plasma leaks for constant (though small) thrust throughout the trip.
 This propulsion provides a constant acceleration to midway; then, deceleration from midway to destination.
 The resulting trip could be as short as 3 months.

 Thought Experiment (TE) suggests a third choice.
 Present day accelerators routinely take ions to near light speeds; thus, TE conservatively assumes exhaust particle velocity of .866c (approaching light speed) which introduces a relativistic growth factor (n) of 2 (particle goes so fast, mass doubles).